Reading time 25 minutes, written by Helena Lindberg

-This guide uncovers how to utilize behavioral user profiles when running Service Desk in IT Service Management, so how to use profiles in Service Desk.
-It gives you insight on what creates value or frustrates your employees and helps you design and develop your services accordingly.
-There is a bit of reading (approx. 25 min) so if you prefer you can also download the guide as PDF from here.
+This guide uncovers how to utilize behavioral user profiles when running an IT service.
+It gives insight into what creates value or frustrates your employees and helps you design and develop your services accordingly.
+There is a bit of reading (approx. 25 min), so if you prefer, you can also download the guide as a PDF from here.

-The more you understand your customer the better decisions you can make when developing services for them.
-To get this customer understanding, companies often benchmark to other companies in the same industry.
-But we have discovered that the behavioural model with IT problems is actually quite similar regardless of the industry.
-The biggest differentiators in user behaviour and value creation come from culture and the behavioural IT profiles.
+The more you understand your customer, the better decisions you can make when developing services for them.
+Companies often benchmark against other companies in the same industry to get this customer understanding.
+But we have discovered that the behavioral model with IT problems is similar regardless of the industry.
+The biggest differentiators in user behavior and value creation come from culture and behavioural IT profiles.

-IT profiles gives the Service Desk a good understanding on how specific groups of customers should be addressed, what are their main pain points and what creates the most value for them.
-This knowledge can be utilized in direct customer service interactions, but also in making investment decisions between different service channels, processes and products etc.
+IT profiles give the service desk a good understanding of how specific groups of customers should be addressed, their main pain points, and what creates the most value for them.
+This knowledge can be utilized in direct customer service interactions and investment decisions between different service channels, processes, and products, etc.

-HappySignals behavioural IT-profiles are based on dozens of one to one interviews and 20 group interviews with end-users in different roles and different organisations.
-All in all more than 500 people were interviewed and two main factors impacting the user experience and behavior the most were recognized and documented by our psychologist.
+HappySignals behavioral IT profiles are based on dozens of one-to-one interviews and 20 group interviews with end-users in different roles and different organizations.
+All in all, more than 500 people were interviewed, and the two main factors impacting the user experience and behavior were recognized and documented by our psychologist.

-1. The Competence, which indicates how capable the user is in fixing the IT problem himself or all in all talking about the IT related issues.
+1. The Competence indicates how capable the user is of fixing the IT issue themselves or talking about IT-related matters.

-“Calling to the Service Desk can be very stressful for someone with very little IT knowledge; some callers feel intimidated because they fear they may have done something wrong or because they feel people would judge them due to their lack of experience with IT tools.
+“Calling the service desk can be very stressful for someone with very little IT knowledge; some callers feel intimidated because they fear they may have done something wrong or because they feel people would judge them due to their lack of experience with IT tools.
 Other callers may find it difficult to understand instructions, especially if given in other than their native language.
-At the other end of the spectrum are the users who are highly competent; users that have probably already done everything they can to fix the problem or simply avoided fixing it for as long as possible.
+At the other end of the spectrum are the highly competent users, who have probably already done everything they can to fix the issue or avoided fixing it for as long as possible.
 These users may even be able to fix it themselves but don’t have the rights for it.”

-2. The Attitude, which indicates users willingness to solve the problem on their own.
+2. The Attitude indicates users' willingness to solve the problem on their own.

-“Attitude describes whether a user wants to fix the issue themselves or simply have someone else take care of it.
-There are several things that influence a users attitude.
-Some users are interested to learn, others don’t have much time at hand or the criticality of the problem forces their hand.”
+“Attitude describes whether a user wants to fix the issue themselves or have someone else take care of it.
+Several things influence a user's attitude.
+Some users are interested to learn, others don’t have much time, or the criticality of the problem forces their hand.”

-When these two behavioural drivers crossed paths we got four behavioural user types, the HappySignals IT Profiles: Doer, Trier, Prioritiser and Supported.
+When these two drivers crossed paths, we got four behavioral user types in the HappySignals IT Profiles: Doer, Trier, Prioritizer, and Supported.

-HappySignals IT Behavioural Profiles are divided into four: Doers, Prioritisers, Triers and Supported.
+HappySignals IT Behavioural Profiles are divided into four: Doers, Prioritizers, Triers, and Supported.

-Doers are eager and also capable to solve IT related problems themselves.
+Doers are eager and also capable of solving IT-related problems themselves.
 They Google solutions before contacting IT support.
 People often ask Doers for help.
 Doers are happy to help but might end up using up too much of their work time for this.
-Sometimes Doers try to teach others to solve problems themselves, but often it is quicker to just fix the issue.
+Sometimes Doers try to teach others to solve issues themselves, but it’s often quicker to fix the issue.

-Triers are willing to try to solve IT issues themselves but are usually not capable.
-They want to learn, but might not want to admit that they don’t know how to fix something.
-They often rely on only one or two colleagues they know and trust and are not eager to contact new people.
-Triers might also think they do know how solve the problem even if they can’t.
-In this case Triers won´t contact support but just start to try everything, ask someone close by, go to Youtube and often invest a bit too much time on the issue before contacting support.
+Triers are willing to solve IT issues themselves but are usually incapable.
+They want to learn but might not want to admit that they don’t know how to fix something.
+They often rely on only one or two colleagues they trust and are not eager to contact new people.
+Triers might also think they know how to solve the problem even if they can’t.
+In this case, Triers won´t contact support but will try everything, ask someone close by, go to Youtube, and often invest too much time on the issue before contacting support.

 Supported are not competent in solving IT issues and also not willing to try it on their own.
-Supported might avoid contacting official IT support because they are embarrassed to admit they are not familiar with IT.
-They just hope someone could help them out so they could get back to work.
-When finding help they favor familiar people and onsite service if available.
-Supported rarely use self help channels since they have difficulties understanding the instructions and are not really interested in learning about the solution.
+Supported might avoid contacting official IT support because they are embarrassed to admit they are unfamiliar with IT.
+They hope someone can help them out so they can get back to work.
+When finding help, they favor familiar people and onsite service if available.
+Supported rarely use self-help channels since they have difficulties understanding the instructions and are not interested in learning about the solution.

-Find out how to use IT Profiles in HappySignals Analytics, in the video above.
+Find out how to use IT Profiles in the HappySignals platform, in the video above.

-How you speak, chat or communicate with your colleagues, employees or end-users is the first thing that profiles allow you to personalise.
-With Doers and Prioritisers you can use IT lingo and speak very directly on what they have already done and what should be done next, it’s more a co-operation with the person in the other end than Service Desk Agent trying to solve the problem blindly.
-On the other hand Supported and Triers really appreciate you taking your time and speaking calmly and in plain language.
+How you speak, chat, or communicate with your colleagues, employees, or end-users is the first thing that profiles allow you to personalize.
+With Doers and Prioritizers, you can use IT lingo and speak very directly about what they've already done and what should be done next; it’s more cooperation with the person on the other end than a service desk agent trying to blindly solve the issue.
+On the other hand, Supported and Triers really appreciate you taking your time and speaking calmly and in plain language.

 Let’s take a simple example, an employee calls with a laptop issue.